top of page

 What is Master Data Management in Business?

-In the business and management world, Master Data Management is recognized as an important component that brings together all of the organization’s critical data across various IT systems, making sure there is consistency and accuracy within them.
+In business and management, Master Data Management is recognized as an important component that brings together all of the organization’s critical data across various IT systems, making sure there is consistency and accuracy within them.

 MDM refers to the practices and tools companies use to manage, centralize, maintain, and disseminate the core data of an enterprise.
 This master data includes information on customers, products, employees, suppliers, and more, which is often sourced from diverse systems within an organization.